NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

  0 -1.5 1.25  0  1 | 40
 {% endhighlight %}

 **From this tableau we know that x2 is a non-basic variable, so x2 = 0.
 We also know that x1 = 8.
-Hence, our next point in the feasiblel region in the Figure 2 is the point (8,0).**
+Hence, our next point in the feasible region in the Figure 2 is the point (8,0).**

 A solution is considered optimal if all values in the bottom row are greater than or equal to zero.
 If negative values exist, the solution is still not optimal and a new pivot point will need to be determined.Hence, we need to repeat the process.